Witnesses recount gunmen's raid on church in Sudan's capital | Law-Order

 Over four terrifying hours last weekend, masked gunmen affiliated to one of Sudan's warring factions raided one of Khartoum's oldest churches, opening fire at church officials as they searched for cash, gold and women, two witnesses said.
 The raid was one of many targeting homes, factories, banks and places of worship that residents have often blamed on the paramilitary Rapid Support Forces (RSF), which have been battling the army across greater Khartoum over the past month.

 Despite the repeated raids, the witness said he believed what happened was due to the general turmoil engulfing Sudan, not driven by sectarianism.
-"I don't believe they are targeting the Christians as much as it's all chaos, chaos, chaos," he said.
-"They stormed houses of the Muslims as well.
+"I don't believe they are targeting the Christians as much as it's all chaos, chaos, chaos," he said, adding: "They stormed houses of the Muslims as well.
 They are looting and stealing."
-(Editing by Aidan Lewis, Daniel Wallis and Richard Chang)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)